 All currently held shares will automatically transfer in the event of an uplist, regardless of symbol change, without further action required.

 Where can I continue to find the latest material information?

 The company releases official financial reports and material announcements through our standard communication channels: SEC filings and company issued press releases.
 Both can be found in the Investor Portal of our website.

 What are the company’s assets in terms of primary resources, and plans for these assets?

-American Battery Technology Company (ABTC) has 367 Placer Claims in Railroad Valley, NV (7,340 acres), 212 Lode Claims in Tonopah Flats (4,240 acres), and 16 Claims in the Panamint Range in California (320 acres).
-There are another 305 Lode Claims we have under option to purchase that cover another 6,100 acres.
+American Battery Technology Company (ABTC) currently controls 517 Lode Claims in Tonopah Flats (10,340 acres) and 16 Claims in the Panamint Range in California (320 acres).

 What are the products of the company’s recycling process?